rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 The second great evil (after death) of mankind.
 Sin entered the world and led to near complete corruption of mankind.. only Noah was redeemable.

+Logismoi, thoughts, dark/evil thoughts

+these are demons at the door, sometimes knocking, sometimes testing if the door is locked -- will you entertain those thoughts?

+This part of our fallen nature.
+And only through Christ can we overcome.

 ### Dominion